het-tanis/prolug-labs/Linux-Labs/100-configure-nfs-share/step2/text.md

 So far you've set up an NFS server and share, now we have to connect to it as another system.

 Install the nfs-common client.

-Mount the node01:/share to /mnt to test
+Mount the node01:/share to /mnt to test.

 Make the node01:/share to /mnt a permanent setting in /etc/fstab.

 <br>